Katie Jones (politician): Minnesota House of Representatives

 In February 2024, Representative Frank Hornstein announced he would not seek reelection to the Minnesota House of Representatives after 22 years of service representing district 61A, which includes Loring Park and much of the Bde Maka Ska-Isles area.
 Jones announced her candidacy for the seat on March 6, 2024.
-The district DFL caucus did not endorse a candidate, and three candidates filed and appeared on the DFL primary ballot: Jones; Isabel Rolfes, a legislative staffer for House Majority Leader Jamie Long; and Will Stancil, a researcher at the University of Minnesota and online persona.
+The district DFL caucus did not endorse a candidate, and three candidates filed and appeared on the DFL primary ballot: Jones; Isabel Rolfes, a legislative staffer for House Majority Leader Jamie Long; and Will Stancil, a researcher at the University of Minnesota and online public intellectual.

-Stancil's online presence drew unusual attention to the primary, including a series of online threats to Jones by right-wing extremists.
-Having worked on climate policy in the district, Jones positioned herself as a successor to Hornstein, who focused much of his policy on climate and chaired the Transportation Committee.
+Jones received online threats from right-wing extremists falsely claiming to be Stancil supporters.
+Having worked on climate policy in the district, she positioned herself as a successor to Hornstein, who focused much of his policy on climate and chaired the Transportation Committee.
 Hornstein endorsed her shortly before the primary election, which Jones won with 43.15% of the vote, winning a plurality in all but one of the district's precincts.

 No Republican candidates filed for the seat.
 Jones faced Green Party nominee Toya Lopez.
 In the general election on November 5, 2024, Jones was elected with 83.92% of the vote.